 Desserts To Serve With This Frosting

-You can use this caramel cream cheese frosting as an alternative frosting for this vegan gluten free chocolate cake recipe.
+You can use this caramel cream cheese frosting as an alternative frosting for this gluten free chocolate cake recipe.
 It’s an indulgent and delicious gluten free dessert for special occasions.

 Caramel Cream Cheese Frosting